Surrogate-assisted distributed swarm optimisation for computationally expensive geoscientific models: Experiments and Results

 \subsection{Experiment design}

 We provide the experimental design and parameter setting for our experiment as follows.
-We implement distributed swarm optimization using parallel computing and inter-process communication where the swarms can have separate process and exchange solutions (particles) with Python multi-processing library \footnote{\url{https://github.com/sydney-machine-learning/surrogate-assisted-distributed-swarms}}.
+We implement distributed swarm optimization using parallel computing and inter-process communication where the swarms can have separate processes and exchange solutions (particles) with Python multi-processing library \footnote{\url{https://github.com/sydney-machine-learning/surrogate-assisted-distributed-swarms}}.

 The synthetic benchmark optimisation functions are given in Equation 6 (Spherical), Equation 7 (Ackley), Equation 8 (Rastrigin), and Equation 9 (Rosenbrock).
-Note that these functions are chosen due to different level of difficulty in optimisation and difference in nature of their error or fitness landscape.
-Spherical function is considered to be an relatively easier optimisation problem since it does not have interacting variables.
-Ackley and Rastrigin are known to be many local minima functions, while Rosenbrock is known as the valley shaped function.
+In Equation 7, we use the user-defined parameters, $a = 20$ and $b = 0.2$.
+Similarly in Equation 8, $a$ and $b$ and $c$ are user-defined parameters.
+Note that these functions are chosen due to different levels of difficulty in optimisation and the nature of their fitness landscape.
+The Spherical function is considered to be a relatively easier optimisation problem since it does not have interacting variables.
+Ackley and Rastrigin are known to have many local minimums, while Rosenbrock is known as the valley-shaped function.

-We use (M=8) swarms which run as parallel processes (swarms) that inter-communicate with each other at regular interval where we exchange of a subset of particles (best 20\% from the population) with the neighbouring island (worst 20\% of the population).
-We use the population size of 20 particles per swarm,the inertia weight of 0.729 with social and cognitive coefficients(c1=1.4 and c2=1.4).
+We use ($M=8$) swarms which run as parallel processes (swarms) that inter-communicate with each other at regular interval ($\psi=1$).
+We use the same values for certain hyper-parameters ($\psi=1$ and $\phi=1$) to simplify the algorithm.
+We exchange of a subset of particles (best 20\% from the population) with the neighbouring island (worst 20\% of the population).
+This is implemented by setting $\beta=0.2$ in Algorithm 1.
+We use the population size of 20 particles per swarm, the inertia weight $w=0.729$ with social and cognitive coefficients($c1=1.4$ and $c2=1.4$).
 We determined these values for parameters in the trial experiments by taking into account the performance on different problems with a fixed number of evaluations.
-We used minimum and maximum bound on the parameters as described in the table, respectively.
-We ran experiments for 30 dimensions (30D) and 50D versions of the respective benchmark problems where the total number of function evaluations were set to 100 000 and 200 000, respectively.
-In the case of Badlands model, we used 10 000 function evaluations for our problem instance, CM.
+We use minimum and maximum bounds on the parameters as described in Table 1, respectively.
+We run experiments for 30 and 50 dimension (30D and 50D) instances of the respective benchmark problems.
+The dimension of our problem for synthetic functions (eg. Rosenbrock) is much larger than LEM since in the literature, 30D optimization functions are more common.
+We set the total number of function evaluations to 100,000 and 200,000, respectively.
+In the case of the Badlands model, we use 10,000 function (model) evaluations for the CM problem.